defiweb/go-anymapper/README.md

 structures, like `struct` ⇔ `struct`, `struct` ⇔ `map` and `map` ⇔ `map` is always possible.
 If the destination type is an empty interface, the source value will be assigned to it regardless of the value of `Mapper.StrictTypes`.

+The strict type check also applies to custom types, for example, `type MyInt int` will not be treated as `int` anymore.

 ### `MapInto` and `MapFrom` interfaces:

 The `go-anymapper` package provides two interfaces that can be implemented by the source and destination types to